Home » Condiment & Dressing Recipes » Oregano Pesto Recipe

-With just four simple ingredients needed, this Oregano Pesto Recipe is a great way to make homemade pesto sauce.
-This delicious recipe hits all the flavor notes to bring a burst of flavor to any dish that you add it to.
+With just four simple ingredients, this Oregano Pesto Recipe is a great way to make homemade pesto sauce.
+This delicious recipe hits all the flavor notes to bring a burst of flavor to any dish.

 Making homemade pesto is all about using fresh herbs and ingredients.
 It’s amazing how a little oil and fresh oregano leaves create one of the best toppings for chicken or a fast option for salad dressings, pasta toppings, and more.